dilip223/Cybersec-proj2/analysis.md

 but interestingly, it was a hub for subroutines which used the file imports.
 Searching for XOR operations in subroutines that called sub_417F90 from sub_411726, the subroutine sub_41ECD0 was most susceptible.
-It XORed the content obtained from sub_417F90 with a variable var_15 as seen in Figure 10.
-Moving up to see what was loaded in var_15, Figure 11 should a value of 4Bh was loaded.
+It XORed the content obtained from sub_417F90 with a variable var_15 as seen in Figure 10 in the pdf.
+Moving up to see what was loaded in var_15, Figure 11 in the pdf should a value of 4Bh was loaded.
 It is the ASCII of ‘K’ which is the key for XOR encoding in our case.